Safe Harbor Statement

 The demand for our products may be adversely affected by unfavorable economic conditions and changes in consumer discretionary spending.

 Demand for our products is subject to fluctuations and is difficult to predict, often due to factors outside of our control.
-Consumer discretionary spending significantly affects our sales and is impacted by a variety of factors, including general economic conditions, the residential housing market, unemployment rates, wage levels, interest rate fluctuations, inflation, disposable income levels, consumer confidence and access to credit.
-In economic downturns or recessions, the demand for swimming pool, irrigation, landscape and related outdoor living products typically declines, often corresponding with declines in discretionary consumer spending, the growth rate of pool eligible households and swimming pool construction.
-Currently over 86% of our net sales are derived from sales of maintenance, repair, replacement and renovation products necessary to maintain existing swimming pools.
-However, the growth in this portion of our business depends on the expansion of the installed pool base, which could also be adversely affected by decreases in construction activities, similar to the trends experienced this past year.
+Consumer discretionary spending significantly affects our sales and is impacted by a variety of factors, including changes in general economic conditions, the housing market, unemployment rates, wage levels, interest rate fluctuations, inflation, disposable income levels, consumer confidence and access to credit.
+In times of economic uncertainty, the demand for swimming pool, irrigation, landscape and related outdoor living products typically declines, often corresponding with declines in discretionary consumer spending.
+Currently, we estimate that approximately 64% of our net sales are derived from maintenance and minor repair products, while approximately 22% of our sales are derived from products used in the remodel, renovation, and upgrade of pools.
+However, the growth in these portions of our business depends on the expansion of the installed pool base, which has been and could in the future be adversely affected by decreases in construction activities, similar to the trends experienced in 2023 and 2024.
 A weak economy may also cause consumers to defer discretionary replacement and renovation activity.
 Even in generally favorable economic conditions, severe or prolonged downturns in the housing market could have a material adverse impact on our financial performance.
 Such downturns expose us to certain additional risks, including but not limited to the risk of customer closures or bankruptcies, which could shrink our potential customer base and inhibit our ability to collect on those customers’ receivables.

-We believe that homeowners’ access to consumer credit at attractive interest rates is a critical factor enabling the purchase of new pools, irrigation systems and outdoor living products.
-Unfavorable economic conditions or a downturn in the housing market could result in a significant tightening of credit markets, which can limit the ability of consumers to access financing for new swimming pools and irrigation systems.
+We believe that homeowners’ access to consumer credit at attractive interest rates is a critical factor enabling the purchase of new pools, irrigation systems and outdoor living products and to a lesser extent, major renovations and remodel projects.
+Unfavorable economic conditions or a downturn in the housing market could result in a significant tightening of credit markets, which can limit the ability of consumers to access financing for these purchases.

 Discretionary spending is often adversely affected during times of economic, social or political uncertainty, whether caused by health threats, man-made or natural disasters, or other similar events discussed below in this item 1A.
 These events could create uncertainties that negatively impact our business in ways that we cannot presently predict.

-An outbreak of disease or similar public health threat, such as the recent COVID-19 pandemic and its negative impact on the worldwide economy, could have an adverse impact on our workforce, supply chain or operations.
+An outbreak of disease or similar public health threat, such as the COVID-19 pandemic and its negative impact on the worldwide economy, could have an adverse impact on our workforce, supply chain or operations.
 Although our revenues increased during the COVID-19 pandemic that began in early 2020, we cannot assure you that our revenues would increase in the event of a future public health emergency.
-New variants of COVID-19 could continue to cause outbreaks and uncertainties, and any future epidemics, pandemics or similar public health crises could adversely impact our business and results of operations.
+Any future public health crises, and any corresponding governmental response, could adversely impact our business and results of operations in ways that we cannot predict.

 Other catastrophic events or societal unrest could adversely impact our operations.

-Terrorist attacks, wars, rioting, labor strife, civil disturbances, societal unrest or political instability could negatively impact us directly by interfering with our ability to operate or indirectly by depressing macroeconomic conditions.
+Terrorism and other acts of violence, wars, rioting, labor strife, civil disturbances, societal unrest, geopolitical tensions or political instability could negatively impact us directly by interfering with our ability to operate or indirectly by depressing macroeconomic conditions.
 Our customers could also encounter hardships that negatively impact their ability to make timely payments to us or to continue doing business with us.

 Risks Relating to Our Business and Industry

-We are susceptible to adverse weather conditions, which could intensify as a result of climate change.
+We are susceptible to adverse weather conditions, which could intensify as a result of changing climate patterns.

 Given the nature of our business, weather is one of the principal external factors affecting our business and the effect of seasonality has a significant impact on our results.
-In 2023, we generated approximately 60% of our net sales and 70% of our operating income in the second and third quarters of the year.
-These quarters represent the peak months of swimming pool use, pool and irrigation installation and remodeling and repair activities.
-Unfavorable weather during these quarters in our largest geographic regions can significantly affect our results.
-Unseasonably late warming trends in the spring or early cooling trends in the fall can shorten the length of the pool season.
-Also, unseasonably cool weather or excessive rainfall during the peak season can have an adverse impact on demand due to decreased swimming pool use, installation and maintenance, as well as decreased irrigation installations.
-While warmer weather conditions generally impact our sales favorably, global warming trends and other significant climate changes can create more variability in the short term or lead to other unfavorable weather conditions that could adversely impact our sales or operations.
+In 2024, we generated 60% of our net sales and 73% of our operating income in the second and third quarters of the year.
+These quarters represent the peak months of swimming pool use, pool and irrigation installation and maintenance activities.
+Unfavorable weather during these quarters in our largest geographic regions can significantly affect our results, as further described in “Seasonality and Weather” in Item 1 of this Form 10-K. While warmer weather conditions generally impact our sales favorably, natural disasters and other significant weather events can create more variability in our reported results in the short term or otherwise adversely impact our sales or operations.
 Drought conditions or water management initiatives may lead to government-imposed water use restrictions.
 Such restrictions could result in decreased pool and irrigation system installations which could negatively impact our sales.

-Certain extreme weather events and natural disasters, such as hurricanes, tornadoes, earthquakes, tropical storms, floods, drought and wildfires, may adversely impact us in several ways, including interfering with our ability to deliver our products and services, interfering with our receipt of supplies from our vendors, reducing demand for our products and services, and damaging our facilities.
-We have experienced short-term impacts on our sales due to closures from weather events in recent years, including Hurricane Ian in Florida in 2022.
+Certain extreme weather events and natural disasters, such as hurricanes, tornadoes, earthquakes, tropical storms, floods, intense storms, drought and wildfires, may adversely impact us in several ways, including interfering with our ability to deliver our products and services, interfering with our receipt of supplies from our vendors, reducing demand for our products and services, and damaging our facilities.
+We have experienced short-term impacts on our sales due to closures from weather events such as Hurricane Ian in 2022 and Hurricanes Helene, Francine and Milton in 2024.
 Although these events have not had any material lasting impacts on our business or resulted in any material permanent operational challenges, similar events could adversely affect our business in the future.
-The areas in which we operate, including California, Florida, Texas and other coastal areas, have experienced recent natural disasters or present increased risks of adverse weather or natural disasters.
-The physical effects of climate change may increase the frequency or severity of natural disasters and other extreme weather events in the future, which would increase our exposure to these risks.
+The areas in which we operate, including Florida, California, Texas and other coastal areas, have experienced, and are expected to continue to experience, natural disasters and extreme weather events.
+The physical effects of changing climate patterns may increase the frequency or severity of natural disasters and extreme weather events in the future, which would increase our exposure to these risks.

 For additional discussion regarding seasonality and weather, see Item 7, “Management’s Discussion and Analysis of Financial Condition and Results of Operations - Seasonality and Quarterly Fluctuations,” of this Form 10-K.